lulupointu/vrouter/README.md

 VRouter(
   routes: [
     // This matches the path '/login'
-    VStacked(
+    VWidget(
       path: '/login',
       widget: LoginWidget(),
     ),

-    VStacked(
+    VGuard(
+      beforeEnter: (vRedirector) => (isConnected) ? null : vRedirector.push('/login'),
+      stackedRoutes: [
+        VNester(
           // This matches the path '/in'
           path: '/in',
-      widget: MyScaffold(),
+          widgetBuilder: (child) => MyScaffold(child), // The child is from nestedRoutes

-      stackedRoutes: [
+          nestedRoutes: [

-        // VChild are accessible via VRouteElementData.vChild
-        VChild(
+            VWidget(
               // This matches the path '/in/profile/:id'
               // :id can be any word and will by accessible as a path parameter
               path: 'profile/:id',
               widget: ProfileWidget(),
             ),
-        VChild(
+            VWidget(
               // This matches the path '/settings'
               path: '/settings',
               widget: ProfileWidget(),
+            ),
+          ],
         ),
       ],
     ),